 Just what exactly is house flipping?
 House flipping is where a buyer purchases a home below market value for the area, renovates, improves and puts money into the house, and then resells the property for a profit.
 Sounds easy right?
 Well before you bring out your checkbook there a few things to consider.

 - Do you want to renovate it yourself or hire a contractor?

 If you are a good handyman and want to learn more skills and can take your time doing quality work, and want to maximize profits, then doing the renovation work yourself may be worth it.
 Be sure not to bite off more than you can chew and look for a property with a level of work that you can handle.
+So if you are the best stucco repair in Orlando, then go for it! if not – do not.
 If the DIY approach isn’t your style then be prepared to hire at the very least a contractor, if not an architect to join your team.
 Look for a contractor you can trust and build a relationship with as you will be trusting each other a lot in this process and putting a considerable sum of money between you.
 Have your renovation strategy completed before even looking for a property, otherwise you are just wasting time while the property is listed, and therefore money.

 2. Do you want to take the time to become a licensed realtor?